barteqcz/MIUI-unbloater/README.md

 # MIUI-unbloater

-### Coming soon

-Rewrite to Python is coming soon.
-There will be dedicated .exe for Windows and executable file for Linux.

 ### About

 This is a simple script, written in Bash, which is supposed to safely remove bloatware from Xiaomi MIUI ROM using `adb`.